Rajesh-VPai/JavaCalculus/README.md

 2. Functions
 3. Parenthesis

-Development and Test Environment: Windows XP and Java 7 & Neteans 8.2
+Development and Test Environment: Windows XP and Java 7 & Netbeans 8.2

-Testing has been rigorous with the TestHarness Testing 216 Types(Formats) of Equations This can be checked out by the User by running the Function (method):mainRegresssionDiffTest  and mainRegressionIntegrTest
+Testing has been rigorous with the TestHarness Testing 216 Types(Formats) of Equations This can be checked out by the User by running the Function (method):mainRegresssionDiffTest  and mainRegressionIntegrTest.

+The Regression Suite has 216 types of equations with their differentiation and integration computed upto order 4.
+The User can add his/her additional order answers if required.
+Testing has always been upto 4th order (order=5).

 ##### User Intructions:
 Run the function mainUser(args) and mainAlgebraUser(args); in File: MathsContxtLAv0_1.java